 8. Hand exercises

-RA can sometimes lead to limited use of the hands.
-A person with RA may lose their grip strength or find that they are dropping things.
+RA can sometimes lead to limited use of the hands and wrists.
+A person with RA may lose grip strength or find that they are dropping things.

 Bending the wrists up and down, slowly curling the fingers, spreading the fingers wide on a table, and squeezing a stress ball can all help increase strength and flexibility in the hands.

 The tips below may improve safety and comfort when exercising with RA:

 - Be consistent: It is important to